mabr0wn/docker-django-nginx-postgres-redis-containers/README.md

 You can also enter the Postgres Shell - since we fowarded the port to this host environment in the *docker-compose.yml* file - to add users/roles as well as databases via:

     $ psql - h 192.168.99.100 -p 5342 -U postgres --password

+Ready to deploy?
+Stop the processes via `docker-compose stop` and let's get the app up in the cloud!